Appalachian Regional Commission: Projects

 The bulk of ARC funds, which come from a federal appropriation, support grant making across a broad range of categories.
 All grants require performance measures.
 A regional research and evaluation program helps inform the agency's work.
 ARC emphasizes the leveraging of private-sector investments, relies on a broad network of public and private partnerships, and focuses on innovative, regional strategies to help communities help themselves.
 ARC targets its resources to the areas of greatest need, with at least half of its grants going to projects that benefit economically distressed areas and counties.

 ARC's FY 2016 appropriation included $50 million in funding through the Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative.
 This multi-agency initiative, launched in 2015, targets federal resources to help diversify economies in communities and regions that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries due to the changing economics of America's energy production.

-The Trump Administration's proposed budget for FY 2018 would have completely eliminated funding for the ARC.
+The Trump Administration's proposed budget for FY 2018 would have eliminated funding for the ARC.
 However, Senate Majority Leader Mitch McConnell assured constituents no funding would be cut from the ARC.
 In contrast, President Biden's first budget included $253,000,000 for the ARC.
 Biden's stimulus proposal budgeted an additional $5.3 Billion in direct aid to local governments in the Appalachian region.
 One of the ARC's Co-Chairs is also quoted as saying that Biden's proposed American Jobs Plan provides $1B in infrastructure repair to help distressed communities.

-How it works
+Funding and community development

-As mandated by Congress, ARC helps coordinate federal, state, and local initiatives to spur economic development in Appalachia.

-Each year Congress appropriates funds, which ARC allocates among its member states.
+As mandated by Congress, ARC helps coordinate federal, state, and local initiatives to spur economic development[23] in Appalachia.
+Each year, Congress appropriates funds, which ARC allocates among its member states.
 The Appalachian governors submit to ARC their state spending plans for the year, which include lists of projects they recommend for funding.
 The spending plans are reviewed and approved at a meeting of all the governors and the federal co-chair.

 The next step is approval of individual projects by the ARC federal co-chair.
-After the states submit project applications to ARC, each project is reviewed by ARC program analysts.
+After the states submit project applications to the ARC, each project is reviewed by ARC program analysts.
 The process is completed when the federal co-chair reviews a project and formally approves it.

 ARC is designed as a federal-state partnership that employs a flexible "bottom up" approach, enabling local communities to tailor support to their individual needs.
 ARC relies on local regional planning agencies (local development districts) to develop effective strategies for local economic development.
 ARC has made investments in such essentials of comprehensive economic development as a safe and efficient highway system; education, job-training, and health care programs; water and sewer systems; and entrepreneurial and capital market development.